CrytoCodeWizard/React-Chef-Client-Project/README.md

 # Chef Available!?

 ## Description
-Chef available?! is an application where chefs of all levels can create an account and share their availability with potential employers.
+Chef available?! is an application where chefs can create an account and share their availability with potential employers.
 In the hospitality sector there is always a need for chefs.
 At times somebody will not show up, or a staff member gets sick.
 In these moments it is essential for employers to find a replacement quickly.
 On the other hand chefs sometimes have odd schedules, or just want to make an extra buck on days that they are available.
 The service is intended as a low key way of connecting chefs with employers.

 The app allows chefs to create a profile which describes their skills and experience.
 Chefs can add their availability to a calender on their profile which allows employers to see when they are available.
 Employers can search for chefs based on selected criteria and required date.
 If a chef is available an employer can send him or her a message to discuss further details and perform a booking if mutual terms are met.